Bone and Joint Infections

 Take blood cultures prior to antibiotics.

 Acute osteomyelitis is potentially curable with antibiotics alone.
 In adults who respond to treatment rapidly an early IV to PO switch can be considered if susceptibilities are known, and antibiotics with good oral bioavailability are used (e.g. clindamycin, co-trimoxazole, ciprofloxacin).
-Adults with an associated Staphylococcus aureus bacteraemia should receive at least 4 weeks IV therapy (see Staphylococcus bacteraemia in Sepsis and Directed Therapy for Blood Stream Infections chapter).
+Adults with an associated Staphylococcus aureus bacteraemia should receive at least 4 weeks IV therapy (see Staphylococcus bacteraemia in Sepsis and Directed Therapy for Blood Stream Infections).

 Duration: